 For me, Khon Kaen was about admiring a few terrific temples, frequenting some cool cafés and getting my Indochinese-gastro fill in one of the night markets each night.
 Unlike Luang Prabang and Chiang Rai, there is a low number of foreign tourists.
 This makes Khon Kaen one of my favorite cities –that I know of– in Thailand.

-In non touristy areas you are more apt to get genuine Thai smiles.
+Non touristy areas are more likely to produce genuine Thai smiles.

 If you’re in Khon Kaen, the Thung Setthi Temple is a must see.
 It lies on the outskirts of the city so you have to take a taxi or tuk tuk.

 The wat is surrounded by tropical nature.
 Plan to pay 100 –nung roi– Baht or more each way.
 I tried to walk twice.
 The first time I gave up and turned back; the second time I made it just before dusk.
-It took a lot longer than I had anticipated and there are parts of the road that are not conducive to walking.
+It took a lot longer than I had anticipated.
+Tere are parts of the road that are not conducive to walking.
 Don’t do this.
 Trust me.

 Hugely relieved, here I finally was about 15 minutes away by foot, on a highway not designed for walking.
 In hindsight, I knew I should have saved a ton of time and found a driver.